Foundation Degree – Health and Wellbeing

-This course is subject to validation by Leeds City College.
+This course is validated by Leeds City College.

-The Foundation Degree Health and Wellbeing is designed for those wanting to gain knowledge and experience of working in a health related profession.
-A degree in health and wellbeing looks at health in a broad context and investigates current issues in healthcare.
+The Foundation Degree Health and Well-being is designed for those wanting to gain knowledge and experience of working in a health related profession.
+A degree in health and well being looks at health in a broad context and investigates current issues in healthcare.
 Studying at Undergraduate level helps your opportunities for gaining relevant work in the health sector.
-Employers are looking for a highly skilled workforce with relevant qualifications and transferrable skills.
+Employers are looking for a highly skilled workforce with relevant qualifications and transferable skills.

 You will study 120 credits at level 4 and 120 credits at level 5.

 - Communication and Interpersonal Skills for the Health Care Professional

 - Anatomy and Physiology of the Human Body